 These divisions were given southerly ranks: Julianehåb Bay and the adjacent shelf waters were 1; the subdivisions up the coast were given ranks 2, 3 and 4.
 The small Canadian sub-division was split, half being included with the subdivisions W1 and W2, and the other half included with survey subdivisions W3 and W4.
 Disko Bay and Vaigat were given rank 5, and the northernmost subdivision of the survey area was ranked 6.
-The two strata W8-W9 was in 2022 merge to one stratum as W10.
+The two strata W8-W9 was in 2022 merge to one stratum as W10 as well as a tiny part of W7.